|For over seventy-five years I've been

 Indian didn't have commandments, but we did -- lots of them.
 When the

-old woman got through talking about the road of life and staying out of
+old woman got through explaining about the road of life and staying out of

 the thorns, she'd start talking about the great commandments: